Destro's got a plan

 Marvel's cover dates were three months ahead of publication at the time, making this the August or September issue (depending on where you bought your comics, as the direct market received copies weeks earlier.)
 You wouldn't know it from watching the ad, but September 12, 1983 brings us the debut of G. I. Joe: A Real American Hero, the five-part miniseries allegedly inspired by the success of these animated commercials.

 So, even though this is running concurrent with the show's debut, it's clear there's a disconnect.
-All of the voices, save Cobra Commander, who does sound like Chris Latta, just without the "hssss."
+All of the voices, save Cobra Commander, who does sound like Chris Latta, just without the "hssss"are off.
 It's very possible he's still providing every voice in the ad, although that cameo from Hawk sounds like it might be Michael Bell with a cold or something.

 And, seriously...Hawk!
 Still in his initial design, which is essentially Duke with a square haircut.
 And Scarlett with her hair out, too.
 With one or two exceptions (okay, two I can instantly name, Cover Girl and Baroness), the characters in the initial miniseries are "on model" with how they'll appear in the follow-ups and daily 1985 series.

 Interesting to know the old looks, and voices, are still around.
 Also amusing to think Duke, the star of that 1983 mini, is still around five months away from debuting in the comics.